Dyson (company): Products

 Dyson designs, manufactures and sells household appliances such as vacuum cleaners, air purifiers, hand dryers, bladeless fans, heaters, hair dryers, and lights.

 Research projects

 Robotic vacuum cleaners

-In 2014, Dyson invested in a joint robotics lab with Imperial College London to investigate vision systems and engineer a generation of household robots.
+In 2014 Dyson invested in a joint robotics lab with Imperial College London to investigate vision systems and engineer a generation of household robots.
 In 2001 the company had been close to launching a robot vacuum, the DC06, but James Dyson pulled it from the production line as it was too heavy and slow.
-In 2016, Dyson launched the 360 Eye, and in 2021 the 360 Heurist.
+In 2016 Dyson launched the 360 Eye, in 2021 the 360 Heurist, in 2023 the 360 Vis Nav and in 2025 the Spot+Scrub Ai.

 Collaboration with universities

 Dyson funded a professorship at the University of Cambridge Department of Engineering in November 2011, adding to earlier funding of post-doctorate research.
 The Dyson Professor of Fluid Mechanics focuses on teaching and researching the science and engineering behind air movement.
 In addition, Dyson invested hundreds of thousands of pounds in a Dyson research branch at Newcastle University in May 2012, to investigate the next generation of Dyson digital motors and motor drives.